rcrews/docs-website/runtime/master/howto-governance.md

       Lineage offers insight into where data came from and how to determine the impact of changes to data assets.

-  - title: Securing Atlas
-    url: atlas-securing/index.html
-    description: >-
-      Configure Atlas' authentication and authorization through Cloudera Manager and using access policies in Apache Ranger.

-  - title: Migrating Data from Cloudera Navigator to Atlas
-    url: atlas-migrating-from-navigator/index.html
-    description: >-
-      When upgrading from CDH to CDP, you can choose to move your Navigator Data Management metadata into Atlas.

-- column:

   - title: Working with Classifications and Labels
     url: atlas-working-with-classifications/index.html
     description: >-